 There are three main types of blood cancers.
 Leukemia is a cancer found in your blood and bone marrow, lymphoma is a blood cancer that affects the lymphatic system and myeloma is a blood cancer that specifically targets plasma cells.
-Each year, these types of cancer account for more than 10% of all new cancer diagnoses.
+Each year, these types of cancer account for approximately 10% of all new cancer diagnoses.

 - Every three minutes, one person in the U.S. is diagnosed with a blood cancer.

 - Leukemias are the most common cancers in children and account for 28% of all childhood cancers.

 - More than 1.2 million people in the U.S. are either living with or in remission today from a blood cancer.

 Source: American Cancer Society’s Cancer Facts & Figures 2021 and The Leukemia & Lymphoma Society